top of page

 Risk: Injury from improper use or carrying

 Benefits: Children develop fine and gross motor skills when picking up and carrying sticks.
-Stick play encourages children to speak and social as they invent games and make-believe play.
-Sticks present problem-solving and construction possibilities invovling spatial skills.
+Stick play encourages children to speak and socialize as they invent games and make-believe play.
+Sticks present problem-solving and construction possibilities involving spatial skills.
 Children hone math ideas of sorting, counting, measuring, or grouping in sets.
 Visual discrimination is used to find a particular kind of stick.
 Observation of branching patterns is a math concept that helps with tree ID.
 Sorting sticks by size is also important for fire-making.
 Sticks can be used as writing, painting, and drawing implements helpful with literacy development.
 Sticks are excellent in cooperative passing games.
 Sticks can be used to make a beat for the basis of music and song.

 Tool use (general)